Da-Rupal/AtliQ-Hospitality-Analysis/README.md

 ## Project Structure
 1. DATA IMPORT: First I Gathered data from UNIFIED mENTORS and imported it into Power BI for data transformation.
 2. DATA TRANSFORMATION: Used Power Query to clean the data, removed nulls and duplicates, and fine-tuned data types.
 3. DATA LOADING AND MODELLING: Imported the transformed data into Power View for analysis.
 After completing the necessary cleaning, and transformation, I create the necessary relationships between the tables.
-(I created a calendar table separately for my convenience and connected the two tables based on a column key).
 4. DATA IMPLEMENTATION: I used different DAX functions to create calculated measures and columns, refining the data for deeper insights.
 5. REPORTS CREATION: First I designed a theme for my report from canva and then imported it to Power BI.
 After that, I Crafted a user-friendly report/dashboard that helps the organization make important decisions.